MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-azure-sign-in-logs-for-surface-hub.md

 >It may take 5-10 minutes for the sign-in logs to propagate to Azure.

 ## Analyze sign-in logs ##
-Scroll through both the interactive and non-interactive sign-ins noting the **Status** column.
+Scroll through the interactive and non-interactive sign-in logs noting the **Status** column.
 If any failures or interrupts are seen, select the sign-in for additional details.
-You can optionally [filter the sign-in logs](/azure/active-directory/reports-monitoring/concept-all-sign-ins#filter-the-results) by status to only show Failures and Interrupts.
+You can optionally [filter the sign-in logs](/azure/active-directory/reports-monitoring/concept-all-sign-ins#filter-the-results) by status to only show failures and interrupts.

 [ ![Image showing detailed view of failed sign-in logs.](images/azure-sign-in-logs-2.png) ](images/azure-sign-in-logs-2.png#lightbox)

-If analyzing sign-in activity older than 24 hours, extend the timeframe by selecting the Date field.
+If analyzing sign-in activity older than 24 hours, expand the timeframe by selecting the Date field.

 [ ![Image showing how to expand date range of logs.](images/azure-sign-in-logs-3.png) ](images/azure-sign-in-logs-3.png#lightbox)

 ## Additional sign-in details ##
-After selecting the sign-in attempt the activity details pane shows the reason for the failure or interrupt.
+After selecting the sign-in, the activity details pane will show the reason for the failure or interrupt.
 In this example, the failure is caused by multi-factor authentication (MFA), which the Surface Hub device account doesn't support.

 [ ![Image showing log details for failed sign-in.](images/azure-sign-in-logs-4.png) ](images/azure-sign-in-logs-4.png#lightbox)